Screening and Diagnosis

 Cancer Surgery including robotic surgery

 A clinical trial is the final stage of a long and careful process required to bring new drugs or treatments to patients everywhere.
 These studies help find safe and effective approaches to disease prevention, diagnosis and treatment.
+Learn more about clinical trials.

 About 1 in 5 stomach cancers has too much of a growth-promoting protein called HER2 on the surface of cancer cells.
 Too much HER2 on cancer cells, make this type of cancer grow faster and is known as HER2+ Gastric Cancer.
 Cancer Centers of Colorado has collaborated with Seattle Genetics on the HER2 Positive clinical trial for Gastric Cancer.